-The staff will closely monitor pupils to make sure they are in the correct uniform.
-They will give any pupils and families not complying with the uniform policy an opportunity to conform; but will follow up with the Headteacher and/or SLT if the situation doesn't improve.
+Staff will closely monitor pupils to make sure they are in the correct uniform.
+They will give any pupils and families not complying with the uniform policy an opportunity to conform; but will follow up with the Headteacher and/or SLT if the situation does not improve.
 In cases where it is suspected that financial hardship has resulted in a pupil not complying with this uniform policy, staff will take a mindful and considerate approach to resolving the situation.